Claimant count

 South Tyneside rate

-the highest rate among the seven North East local authority areas.
+the highest among the seven

-rates in most combined authority areas.
+rates also higher in most MCA areas.

-North East claimants by age and sex
+Claimants by age group and sex

 1 in 5